RequirementsSummary of Overall Program Requirements & Structure*:

 Good academic standing is determined by the faculty and the DGS.
 To remain in good standing, in the first two years the student must pass the first and second year reviews; by the end of the third year, the student must pass the qualifying exam; and by the end of the quarter following the student’s completion of French 596 Thesis Tutorial, the student must pass the prospectus review.
 Subsequently, the student must make progress on the dissertation that is judged satisfactory by the dissertation director.
 While in coursework students must maintain a 3.7 (A-) grade average in all graduate courses and have no more than two outstanding incompletes on their transcript, unless by special dispensation of the graduate committee.
 All incomplete work must be completed prior to taking the qualifying exam.

-- Students with a home department in French must take at minimum of 6 graduate seminars in French.
+- Students with a home department in French must take a minimum of 6 graduate seminars in French.

-- CLS students will go through the First and Second Year Reviews according to procedures listed above.
+- CLS students will go through Second Year Reviews according to the procedures listed above.

 - Translation Exam (see below)

 As a condition of candidacy, CLS students are required to take a Translation Exam consisting of one literary passage from French to English and one critical passage from English to French.
-This exam is administered by the chair of the qualifying/prospectus exam committee and is taken in the department.
+This exam is administered by a member of the student’s committee and in the Department.
 Students are allowed two hours to complete this exam.
+This requirement may be waived if the student has already demonstrated the required level of proficiency through at least one graduate seminar taught in French.